-The protection of the nation's critical infrastructure requires an effective partnership framework that fosters integrated, collaborative engagement and interaction among public- and private-sector partners.
+The protection of the nation's critical infrastructure requires an effective and sustainable partnership collaboration framework that fosters integrated, collaborative engagement and interaction among public- and private-sector partners.

-The Department of Homeland Security Office of Infrastructure Protection (IP), in close coordination with public- and private-sector critical infrastructure partners, leads the coordinated national effort to mitigate risk to the nation's critical infrastructure through the development and implementation of an effective critical infrastructure protection program.
+The Department of Homeland Security Office of Infrastructure Protection (IP) coordinates with public- and private-sector critical infrastructure partners to mitigate risks to the nation's critical infrastructure by developing and implementing an effective critical infrastructure protection program.

 The sector partnership model encourages critical infrastructure owners and operators to create or identify Sector Coordinating Councils as the principal entity for coordinating with the government on a wide range of critical infrastructure protection activities and issues.

 The SCCs are self-organized, self-run, and self-governed, with a spokesperson designated by the sector membership.
-Specific membership will vary from sector to sector, reflecting the unique composition of each sector; however, membership should be representative of a broad base of owners, operators, associations, and other entities—both large and small—within a sector.
+Specific membership will vary from sector to sector, reflecting the unique composition of each sector; however, membership should represent a broad base of owners, operators, associations, and other entities within a sector.

 Government Coordinating Councils (GCC)

 A Government Coordinating Council is formed as the government counterpart for each Sector Coordinating Council (SCC) to enable interagency and cross-jurisdictional coordination.
 The GCC comprises representatives from across various levels of government (federal, state, local, or tribal), as appropriate to the operating landscape of each individual sector.

 Critical Infrastructure Cross-Sector Council